Segment Any Point Cloud Sequences by Distilling Vision Foundation Models: Experiments

+\textbf{Component Analysis}.
 Table~\ref{tab:ablation} shows the ablation results of each component in the \textbf{\textit{Seal}} framework.
-Specifically, direct integration of VFMs or temporal consistency learning brings $4.20\%$ and $1.65\%$ mIoU gains in LP, respectively, while a combination of them leads to a $5.31\%$ gain.
-The point-to-segment regularization alone also provides a considerable performance boost.
-Finally, an integration of all proposed components yields our best-performing model, which is $6.15\%$ mIoU better than the prior art \cite{sautier2022slidr} in LP and also outperforms on all in- and -out-of-distribution downstream setups.
+Specifically, direct integration of VFMs (row \#3) or temporal consistency learning (row \#2) brings $4.20\%$ and $1.65\%$ mIoU gains in LP, respectively, while a combination of them (row \#4) leads to a $5.21\%$ mIoU gain.
+The point-to-segment regularization (row \#5) alone also provides a considerable performance boost of around $4.55\%$ mIoU.
+Finally, an integration of all proposed components (row \#6) yields our best-performing model, which is $6.15\%$ mIoU better than the prior art \cite{sautier2022slidr} in LP and also outperforms on all in-distribution and -out-of-distribution downstream setups.